Stuff for the Teen Age

 Teen Pride Bookmarks

-And: no matter how much I make flyers, display or talk about a great book that I recently read, I have to accept that some teens just do not pick up a book.
-Which leads me to lesson 2.
-I had to keep track and befriend the teens that did come in and check out books.
+1. No matter how much I make flyers, display or talk about a great book that I recently read, I have to accept that some teens just do not pick up a book.
+2. I had to keep track and befriend the teens that did come in and check out books.

 Last June, I reserved some LGBTQ books, made a flier proclaiming "Celebrate Pride" and displayed the books.
 Then I held my breath not knowing how this would go over.
 The books got some circulation but barely.